 There are also special rates for flights with two or more oneworld partners, or British Airways plus two or more oneworld partners.
 These often work out cheaper for longer flights and round the world.
 Find out more in this article.

 Use all the tools available

 Another option if you are struggling to find your flights is to sign up with ExpertFlyer.
 With Expert Flyer Pro you can set up availability alerts.
 This means you can set an alert so that you’ll be informed when award availability opens up on a particular British Airways flight for up to 30 flights at a time.
-It costs $9.99 per month but you can do a 5 day trial for free.
-Awardnexus is a similar tool which allows email notifications for a fee.
-Both of these would be better options to search multiple airlines rather than just British Airways.
+It costs $9.99 per month, but you can do a 5 day trial for free.
+You also get lots of other useful benefits with it.

 The British Airways reward flight categories to search for are:

 - Premium Economy Award — “P” class

 You can also use it to find the additional seats available for holders of the new style voucher for Club World – i class.

 Using Reward Flight Saver (RFS)